gentymeri/MobistudyWeb/README.md

 - nodejs
 - (optional) the [quasar command line tool](https://quasar.dev/quasar-cli/installation)

+In order to guarantee that the same version of node is used across developers, it is recommendable to use [nvm](https://github.com/nvm-sh/nvm) and run `nvm install && nvm use` to switch to the node version used in this project.

-Install all other dependencies with `npm install`.
+Install all dependencies with `npm install`.

 ## Run